 My General Manager at the time was old school car business and believed that nobody would ever buy cars using the Internet.
 Although I had no idea what I was doing, I knew this was going to be the way of the future.

-AutoNation USA decides to shut down all of its used car superstores.
+So in the middle of just another work day, AutoNation USA decides to shut down all of its used car superstores.
 Two days later I am a Used Car Manager at a well known high volume franchise dealership in the Dallas, TX area.

 I'm now responsible for the entire used car department.
 I really enjoyed managing a used car department of a dealership.
 There's a lot more involved with used cars than new cars, but you were always busy doing something and you also get to drive all the different vehicles.

-About a year or so later a good friend of mine found me and told me about a new car dealership that was just bought by some guys and they were looking for some experienced people to help get it off the ground.
+About a year or so later a good friend from of mine from AutoNation found me and told me about a new car dealership that was just bought by some guys and they were looking for some experienced people to help get it off the ground.
 I thought it would be a good opportunity to get in on the ground floor so I went and talked to them.

 They were only selling 25-50 cars a month and we brought them up to well over 400/month to date.
 With this dealer, again it was tell whatever a customer wants to hear to sell a car.
 That's just what we did, we took uninformed customers for every dime we could.
 (Of course we stayed within the limits of the law.)